 \subsubsection{Set of nonlinear PDEs}

-The Baldwinian neuroevolution of physics is further demonstrated on 5 nonlinear PDE problems (Problems 7-11) such as the Burger's equation, nonlinear Allen-Cahn equation and nonlinear reaction-diffusion equation, as per recent meta-learning PINN study \cite{penwarden2023metalearning} and described in Suppl.~\ref{subsec:nonlinearpde2}.
+The Baldwinian neuroevolution of physics is further demonstrated on 5 nonlinear PDE problems (Problems 7-11) such as the Burger's, nonlinear Allen-Cahn and nonlinear reaction-diffusion equations, as per recent meta-learning PINN study \cite{penwarden2023metalearning} and described in Suppl.~\ref{subsec:nonlinearpde2}.
 That study compares several meta-learning PINNs based on weight interpolation methods and MAML.

 A key difference between this study and meta-learning of PINNs in \cite{penwarden2023metalearning} is the availability of data for training tasks.
-On the test tasks, the evolved Baldwinian-PINNs can achieve $\backsim 1$ order of magnitude lower relative norm error relative to \cite{penwarden2023metalearning}.
-Crucially, the computation time for Baldwinian-PINN for new predictions is at most two seconds whereas other meta-learning approaches may take more than 500 seconds (2 orders of magnitude acceleration).
-For example, in numerical experiments involving the diffusion-reaction equation, a 70x improvement in accuracy was obtained relative to other state-of-the-art approaches, while taking 700x less computational time.
+On the test tasks, the evolved Baldwinian-PINNs can achieve $\backsim 1$ order of magnitude lower relative error compared to \cite{penwarden2023metalearning}.
+Crucially, the computation time for Baldwinian-PINN for new predictions is at most two seconds whereas existing meta-learning approaches may take more than 500 seconds (2 orders of magnitude acceleration).
+For example, when solving the diffusion-reaction equation, a 70x improvement in accuracy was achieved relative to other state-of-the-art approaches, while taking 700x less computational time.
 Complete quantitative results are summarized in Suppl.
 Table~\ref{tab:benchmark}.
-Representative Baldwinian-PINN results on \textit{6D parametric diffusion-reaction problem} are presented in Figure~\ref{fig:nonlinear}c-d.

 The versatility of Baldwinian neuroevolution is also key here as we can accelerate the Baldwinian-PINN's lifetime learning by using a much coarser discretization and smaller number of nonlinear iterations during training while still learning a good solution on test tasks with finer (e.g., 16$\times$) discretization and more (e.g., 2$\times$) nonlinear iterations.